sageframe-no-kaji/edelmore-reader/README.md

 ## Why "Edelmore"

 The name was chosen by Iona, the diary's first user.
+It's a mix between Edelweiss and Evermore.
 It carries forward unchanged.
 The reader sits in the same family of objects under the same name.

 ## License